FAQ Banner

 • The 35 years is set by the length of the mortgage.

-• Thousands of new homes will be under construction between 2024 and 2027.
+• BC Builds has an initial target of 6000 homes under construction between 2024 and 2027.

 • BC Builds supports projects throughout British Columbia.